Rapture of the Church?

 Corinthians 15:20-28).

-His “revelation” from heaven will mean vindication for his
+His “revelation” from Heaven will mean the vindication of

-people but “everlasting punishment” for those that persecuted them.
-At his
+his people but “everlasting punishment” for those who persecuted them.

-“arrival,” the “Man of Lawlessness” will be destroyed, and the
+At his “arrival,” the “Man of Lawlessness” will be destroyed, and

-old order will cease when the “New Heavens and the New Earth” commence on
+the old order will cease as the “New Heavens and the New Earth” commence

-Death will cease, and the New Creation will commence.
-Resurrected believers
+Death will cease, and the New Creation will appear in all its glory.

-The church’s hope is not found in escape from the physical
+The disciple’s hope is not found in removal from the creation but in

-creation but in the raising of the dead and the New Creation.
-The Gospel
+the raising of the dead and the New Creation.
+The Gospel is about redemption,

 In

-short, not only does Scripture never mention the ‘Rapture’ by name, but this
+short, not only does Scripture not mention the ‘Rapture’ by name, but this

 interpretation is also incompatible with the biblical hope of redemption, and